 Displaying Level II radar images: RHI The RHI (Range-Height Indicator) display is utilized to observe the 3-dimensional characteristics of radar data at various elevation angles.
 Every elevation angle included with the data will be used to create this display.
 This display creates a chart that has distance as the x-axis, and altitude as the y-axis.
 The distance component of the display is derived from the transect line, which has one endpoint at the location of the radar, and another at a user-defined latitude/longitude location.

-Add a RHI layer to the left panel.
+Display the reflectivity data using the RHI display type in the left panel.

 In the Main Display, select the left panel, turn the looping off, and return to the Field Selector.

 Under Fields, select Reflectivity.
 The available displays will list under Displays.
-Select the RHI display type.
+Select the Radar Displays -> RHI display type.
+Click Create Display.

-Create Display.

 Rotate to the Top Viewpoint by clicking on the button on the left toolbar.